 In the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM):

-Catatonia is not recognized as a separate disorder, but is associated with psychiatric conditions such as schizophrenia (catatonic type), bipolar disorder, post-traumatic stress disorder, depression and other mental disorders, narcolepsy , as well as drug abuse or overdose (or both ).
+Catatonia is not recognized as a separate disorder.
+Still, it is associated with psychiatric conditions such as schizophrenia (catatonic type), bipolar disorder, post-traumatic stress disorder, depression and other mental disorders, narcolepsy, and drug abuse or overdose (or both ).

 It can also be seen in many medical disorders, including infections (such as encephalitis), autoimmune disorders, focal neurological lesions (including strokes), metabolic disturbances, alcohol withdrawal, and sudden or excessively rapid withdrawal from benzodiazepines.

-In the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, it is written that a variety of medical conditions can cause catatonia, especially neurological conditions: encephalitis, cerebrovascular disease, neoplasms, head injury.
+In the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, various medical conditions can cause catatonia, especially neurological disorders: encephalitis, cerebrovascular disease, neoplasms, and head injury.

-On the other hand, metabolic conditions: homocystinuria, diabetic ketoacidosis, hepatic encephalopathy, hypercalcemia.
+On the other hand, metabolic conditions: include homocystinuria, diabetic ketoacidosis, hepatic encephalopathy, and hypercalcemia.

 It can be an adverse reaction to the prescribed medication.
-It has similarities to conditions such as encephalitis lethargica and neuroleptic malignant syndrome.
+It has similarities to encephalitis, lethargic, and neuroleptic malignant syndrome.

 There are a variety of treatments available; benzodiazepines are a first-line treatment strategy.